by Morgan Carter

 The Kona Electric costs about $15k more than the standard gas-powered SUV, with a starting MSRP of $37,190 on the SEL.
 This is on par with the entry-level Chevy Bolt, even if it sounds a bit pricey.
 Getting behind the wheel of the mid-tier Limited will set you back $41,800, while the top tier Ultimate costs a hefty $45,400.
 However, these prices don't take into account the tax incentives available on electric vehicles.
 They also don't account for registration, licensing, or Hyundai's $1,095 destination fee.

-The Hyundai Kona is a pricey investment, make no mistake, so choosing the correct model is important.
-Also, there is little to no customization offered, so you need to choose the trim level that suits your personal needs.
+The electric Hyundai Kona is a car with a high price, make no mistake, so choosing the correct model is important.
+Also, there is little to no customization offered for 2020 Kona EV models, so you need to choose the trim level that suits your personal needs.
 In our opinion, the base-model SEL should offer everything a discerning buyer really needs.
 The cloth upholstery may not be amazing, and the six-way manual driver's seat may seem like a low-tech pain, but even this trim gets cruise control, heated front seats, automatic climate control, keyless entry and ignition.
 It also gets the standard safety suite, which comprises forward collision alert, lane keeping assist, blind-spot monitoring, and rear cross-traffic alert, along with the full infotainment offering minus navigation.
 If you live in a cold-climate area, you may want to consider upgrading to the Unlimited, as it gets a battery warming function, but the power sunroof may go to waste.

-Bearing an almost identical price tag as the Hyundai Kona, the $38,500 Kia Niro EV delivers equal power outputs of 201 hp and 291 lb-ft.
+For sale at an almost identical price as the Hyundai Kona, the $38,500 Kia Niro EV delivers equal power outputs of 201 hp and 291 lb-ft.
 However, it's a bit bigger and heavier than the Kona, which negatively impacts its maximum range, with 19 miles less at 239 miles on a single charge.
 The extra size means that the Niro offers more passenger and cargo space, if only marginally.
 It also gets a similar suite of comfort and safety features with standard blind-spot warning, rear cross-traffic alert, and lane keeping assist systems.
 The Kona gets a larger infotainment interface on its top trim, but in every other regard, the two EVs are basically on par.
-They even drive similarly, although the smaller, lighter Kona is a little easier to have fun with.
+They even drive similarly, although the smaller, lighter Kona is a little easier to have fun with by virtue of its tighter dimensions.
 Overall, the best pick here will come down to buyer-specific needs and tastes, since both are excellent choices.